-January 2014, myself and two other artists were awarded a 9-month studio residency.
+I was awarded a 9-months studio residency and exhibition.
 During this period, I had a very difficult time.
 I struggled with my work.
-I wanted once again to change my practice.
 At the beginning, I wanted to focus on painting.
 But I felt limited.
-Also, because the studio was a shared space and most of the time I was alone, I felt the need to extend my area.
-The first few months I made temporary works.
+The first few months was about trying to process my new environment.
 I played around.
 I danced when I was bored.
 I jumped from one area to another.
 I did everything just to keep active.
-The distance between where I was living and the residency was quite long.
-My plan was to leave late.
-Because it was such a long journey with a lot of Because of this, there was tremendous pressure to do something.
-This feeling influenced the room installation where I covered one of the spaces with removal fabric and painted the word: MAKE.
-MAKE.
-MAKE - across the entire space and on the floor.
-I felt the urge and I really enjoyed the struggle.
-The title of my show: Reification, means when you treat something immaterial like happiness, fear, and memory as a material thing.
-In many ways, unconsciously this is what I was doing.
-One particular week I was unable to attend the residency.
-I knew there was space available in a small gallery near where I lived called 5th Base.
-I decided to use it for a short period to make a series of performance.
-Recreating the type of performance I was making in the residency studio.
-Much of it is about games and exercise.
-This is what kept me motivated.
-I just wanted to have fun.
+The distance between where I was living and the residency was quite far.
+My plan was to arrive as soon as possible and to leave late in order to avoid traffic on my way home.
+Because it was such a long journey, there was tremendous pressure to do something whenever I arrived at the studio.
+This feeling influenced the room installation where I covered one of the spaces with removal fabric and painted the word MAKE MAKE MAKE.
+I felt the urge and I really enjoyed this tension.
+The title of my show is called Reification.
+When you treat something immaterial like happiness, fear, and memory as a material thing.
+I was very connected to this meaning.

 THE MUSE GALLERY.
 RESIDENCY AND EXHIBITION.
 LONDON (UK)